 Dark business suit with a white or pale blue shirt and a Sixth Form Tie.
 Smart leather or leather-type dark shoes and dark socks.

 A boy is expected to work conscientiously and co-operatively to the best of his ability in all subjects.
-Boys should listen to homework instructions carefully and write them down in their Planners, which must be on their desks at the start of each lesson.
+Boys should listen to homework instructions carefully and write them down in their student planners.
+Planners must be on their desks at the start of each lesson.

 HEALTH AND SAFETY

 Office staff have special responsibility for dealing with illness and injuries.
-Boys should make sure that they know what to do if there is an emergency or fire drill, be aware of the notice in the classroom and listen to the House Tutor’s instructions.
+Boys should make sure that they know what to do if there is an emergency or fire drill, be aware of the notice in the classroom and listen to the Form Tutor’s instructions.